hxstarklin/UM-IoTSC-SICC/dgx2/README.md

     compute-node$   nvidia-smi
     compute-node$   exit

-    $ exit     // exit the job and allocation exit
+    $ exit
+    exit
     salloc: Relinquishing job allocation 12332
     salloc: Job allocation 12332 has been revoked.

-Once the job runs and the prompt appears, any further commands are run within the job's allocated resources until exit is invoked.
+Once the job starts and the prompt shows up, further commands can be run on the allocated resources until `exit` is invoked.

 ## Create a batch job script and submit the job: